 You can add a pinch of Turmeric, Asafoetida, Cumin seeds powder, Cinnamon powder, Nutmeg powder, Pepper powder, Caroms seeds powder, Fenugreek, Mustard seeds, Cardamom Garlic, Ginger as per requirement.

 8 month baby foods are an important nutritional need for a growing baby.
-Baby food chart for 8-month-old should include enough nutritional value so that they can develop strongly both, physically and mentally.
+Baby diet chart for 8-month-old baby should include enough nutritional value so that they can develop strongly both, physically and mentally.
 You need to take care of your 8-month-old baby’s food so that he gets full-grown nutrients and a healthy weight.
 There are a lot of healthy baby food recipes that can be included in the diet chart for an 8-month baby and that you can make at home with the right ingredients.
 You don’t need to buy baby food premade.
 8 month old baby food menu will differ from food for a 6 or 5 months baby.
-Similarly, food for an 8-month-old baby Indian will differ from that of a baby born and raised in another part of the world.
+Similarly, the diet chart of an 8-month-old Indian baby will differ from that of a baby born and raised in another part of the world.

 The first few years of life are a time when your baby’s dietary needs are very different to those of an adult.
 The baby food chart for 8 month old will differ from those recommended for a 1-year-old and it’s important to feed your baby the right foods to support their rapid growth and development.
 Your diet for 8 months baby will need: – a varied diet of proteins, carbohydrates and fats – healthful fats such as olive oil and avocado – soft, digestible proteins such as breast milk, cereals, pureed meat and fish – carbohydrates such as rice milk, cereals and fruit – a good dose of healthy vitamins and minerals – 1 or 2 servings of dairy per day for calcium.